Divišov: Economy

 At the end of the 19th century, a factory for the production and processing of velvet was established here, and its products was appreciated even abroad.
 In 1948, Jaroslav Simandl founded a factory for speedway motorcycles of the Jawa brand.

 Divišov is an industrial centre: beside Jawa, there is a transport company, a heavy machinery factory and an electronic equipment plant.
 Divišov also became known as a fish farming area.

 Transport

-The D1 motorway passes through the northern part of the territory.
+The D1 motorway from Prague to Brno passes through the northern part of the territory.

 Sport

-There is a speedway stadium in Divišov.
-It was opened in 1955.
-It hosts large international races every year.
+There is a motorcycle speedway stadium in Divišov.
+It was opened in 1955 and hosts international races every year.

 Sights

+The main landmark of Divišov is the Church of Saint Bartholomew.
+It was built in the Baroque style in 1744–1746 and has a rich Baroque decoration.

 The synagogue was built at the beginning of the 19th century.
 In 1854–1856, it was rebuilt to the Neoclassical style.
 After the building was used as a warehouse and hairdressing salon during the 20th century, it was returned to Jewish community of Prague in 1995.
 Since 2004, it serves as the Museum of the Life of the Jewish Community of Divišov.

 The Jewish cemetery has an area of 2,921 square meters and 200 tombstones of the Baroque and Neoclassical type have been preserved, the oldest legible from the end of the 18th century.
 It is protected as a national cultural heritage and is gradually renovated.

+The Church of Saint Martin is located in Měchnov.
+It is a Romanesque church from the first half of the 13th century.
+The tower was added probably around 1300.
+The church was later modified in the Gothic and Baroque styles, but retained its Romanesque character.

+The Church of Saint Anne is located in Zdebuzeves.
+It was built in 1836, when it replaced an old Gothic church dedicated to Saints Simon and Jude.